Key Takeaways for 2026:

 Healthy tech habits include:

-- Using project management tools instead of endless messages
+- Using project management tools instead of endless messages: Platforms like Asana or ClickUp centralize communication and reduce context-switching.

 Digital tools should support your workflow, not extend your working hours.
 Control your tech, or it will control your time.